rapidfuzz/Levenshtein/_sources/installation.rst.txt

 from git
 --------

-RapidFuzz can be directly used from GitHub by cloning the repository which might be useful when you want to work on it:
+Levenshtein can be directly used from GitHub by cloning the repository which might be useful when you want to work on it:

 .. code-block:: sh